Skip to main content

 lee

-Molecular Biology – The molecular regulation of gene expression in bacteria.
+Molecular and Microbiology – The molecular regulation of gene expression in bacteria.
 Identification of bacteria by analysis of 16S rRNA gene.
+Evaluation of water purification methods.

 Take the next step